CompanyDATV/Webrtc-Voip-Index/README.md

 ## How to use

-1. clone the repository `"git clone https://github.com/alepolidori/janus-webrtc-phone.git"`
+1. clone the repository `"git clone https://github.com/CompanyDATV/Webrtc-Voip-Index.git"`
+1. If you not have module exenstion then:
 1. run `"npm install"`
+1. run `"npm install -S express"`
+1. run `"npm install -S nodemon"`
-1. open `"index.html"` into your web browser
+1. run `"npm start"` into your web browser

 ## Functions